penguinmd/Ranalovesme/PROJECT_STATUS.md

 ### 3. Verify Deployment
 - Check Vercel dashboard: https://vercel.com/dashboard
-- Look for the latest deployment under the "frontend" project
+- Look for the latest deployment under the "ranalovesme" project
 - Click on the deployment to see build logs and function logs

 ### 4. Test Changes